 John Ryskowski: I believe it’s really important to “give people the time of day.”
 We recognized this a long time ago with the Hawthorne effect.
 During this study, they did all these experiments to try and figure out what made people more productive.
 They gave workers more lighting, and production went up.
 They played music, and production went up.
 They put workers in a special room, and production went up.
 And after many gyrations, they discovered that the only reason production went up was because the workers were being treated like they were special.
 Management was giving them the time of day.

 This doesn’t have to be elaborate.
 Here’s an example from when I was doing CMMI (Capability Maturity Model Integration) appraisals: I was leading a team of 13 people.
 We had a lot of work to do in a very short period of time, and it was intense.
 I had one person on the team; we’ll call her J. And midway into the work, we had another person come onto the team; we’ll call her H. And suddenly, there was this territorial tension in the room.
-And I thought, In today’s world, how on Earth am I going to handle this one?
+And I thought, in today’s world, how on Earth am I going to handle this one?

 Well, all I did was meet with each of them for about 20 minutes in a side room, and I just thanked them.
 I recognized each of their unique situations.
 For instance, with one of them, I said, “I know you’re dealing with some health issues that are not small, and I’m happy that you can still be a part of this, and I think I speak for everyone else, too.”

 And that tension in the room?
 It went away!
 I didn’t need some brilliant strategy.
 I didn’t have to say some magical things.
 I just gave each of them the time of day.
 I gave them some special moments.
 We bonded a little more, and that was it.It’s so powerful when we give people the time of day, and it’s so rare that it happens!

 What does it take to get an employee’s full attention and best performance?

 Sue: One powerful way is to listen.
 When we allow somebody to talk about something that matters to them, we’re getting their full attention, which can lead directly to getting their best performance.
 So as a leader, it’s important to go in, ask a powerful, open-ended question, and then listen.